ramakrishnachunduri/iGenLib/README.md

 =======

-iGenLib - An IOS(Iphone &amp; Ipad) library with Generic Extensions and Components
+iGenLib - An IOS(Iphone &amp; Ipad) library with Generic Extensions and Components (Just a wrapper library to hold all the re-usable code in the projects we worked with)

-(Just a wrapper library to hold all the re-usable code in the projects we worked with)
+iGenLib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation at http://www.gnu.org/licenses/, either version 3 of the License, or (at your option) any later version.

 Documentation available at http://www.codeworth.com/c_w_files/iGenLibDoc